 - We have expertise in dynamic cash and collateral management, and running CDI strategies which are integrated alongside a portfolio of liability hedging assets

-- We are a long-running, recognised investment leader in quality for LDI and Fixed Income2 and were awarded Professional Pensions UK Pensions Awards, CDI Manager of the Year in 2018
+- We are a long-running, recognised investment leader in quality for LDI and Fixed Income2 and were awarded Professional Pensions UK Pensions Awards, CDI Manager of the Year in 2018 and 2019

 As at 31 March 2019.
 Assets under management (AUM) are represented by the value of cash securities and other economic exposure managed for clients.
 Assets managed by our fixed income and financial solutions groups include clients who have liability driven investment, fixed income and cashflow-aware strategies.